 The cost of solar panels in Australia will depend on the size of the system, installation expenses and any applicable rebates subtracted from the original price.
 For a typical 3kW PV system with roughly seven panels, expect to pay between $3,500 and $5,000, however it’s best to get at least three quotes from trusted solar installation companies before making a purchase decision.

 In the table below, you’ll find approximate costs from SolarQuotes, for a good quality solar system installation, using tier 1 solar panels in Australia.

 |1.5kW||4||$2,500 – $4,000|

-In a recent survey, Canstar Blue found that customers spent an average of $5,520 on solar panel systems, with 58 per cent of survey participants stating that installing solar was a good financial decision.
+In a recent survey, Canstar Blue found that customers spent an average of $5,521 on all-inclusive solar system packages, with 52% of survey participants stating that installing solar was a good financial decision.
 While the upfront costs may have you raising your eyebrows, getting solar can be a wise long-term investment if you’re eligible for a rebate and have locked into a competitive feed-in tariff with your energy provider.